• Feb 21, 2025

 3. Gangtok, Sikkim

-Top Attractions: Ban Jhakri falls, Tashi viewpoint, Tsomgo Lake
+Top Attractions: Ban Jhakri Falls, Tashi viewpoint, Tsomgo Lake

 Best time to visit: Throughout the year